 By, Bill Herrmann, Founder and CEO of Wilshire Phoenix

 U.S Equity Markets were slammed last week in a sell-off that began on October 10th.
 The S&P 500, the most popular market gauge, fell more than 4% on the week, which is proving to be the worst October in a decade.

 Where is this sell-off suddenly coming from?

-Only a few weeks ago, news outlets (like Fox) still used popular narratives around strong fundamentals and a booming economy.
+Only a few weeks ago, news outlets still used popular narratives around strong fundamentals and a booming economy.

-That statement alone, by any reasonable standards, should have caused a brutal market sell-off last November.
-However, in a “bewildering paradox,” the equity markets cheered the news.
 Admittedly, corporate tax cuts and the prospect of the repatriation of funds to U.S based global companies from overseas could be argued catalysts.
-But, those potential catalysts have been trumped by the countless absurd acts by the President, economic or otherwise.
+But, those potential catalysts have been trumped by other headwinds in the market.

 – Trade wars and a slowdown in China

 – U.S Treasuries and Corporate Bonds Fall (see prior)